Juancarpio14/EV-distribution/README.md

 - What are the **optimal locations** for charging stations in Washington based on traffic flow and population density?
 - Which cities in Washington have the **highest concentration of EVs**, and how does this correlate with the availability of charging stations?
 - How many charging stations in Washington support **fast charging (EV DC Fast Count)**, and where are they located?
-- How does the distribution of the **EV population and charging stations** vary across cities in Washington?
+- How does the distribution of the **EV population and chargers** vary across cities in Washington?

 The analysis relies on publicly available datasets, including **U.S. charging stations (2021) and the EV population in Washington (2023)**.